microsoft/FluidFramework/.changeset/grey-triangles-shout.md

 In the case of the `description` property, it is mapped directly to the `description` property supported by JSON Schema.

 Custom, user-defined properties can also be specified.
-These properties will not be used by the system by default, but can be used to associate common application-specific properties with Field Schema.
+These properties will not be used by the system by default, but can be used to associate common application-specific properties with Node Schema.

 #### Example